 Colostrum is the Mother's first milk that is rich in immune factors and growth factors that can be extremely beneficial to those dogs and cats that struggle with UTIs.
 This supplement can help to strengthen the effectiveness of the immune system while providing anti-aging growth factors that can help to improve the integrity of urinary tract tissue.

 This is one of our favorite adaptogenic herbs.
-It strengthens many functions of the immune system to prevent infections, helps to protect the liver and kidneys from damage, and may have valuable anticancer benefits.
+It strengthens many functions of the immune system to prevent infections, helps to protect the liver and provides a tonifying effect for the kidneys.

 Urinary tract infection (UTI).
 Retrieved from https://www.mayoclinic.org/diseases-conditions/urinary-tract-infection/symptoms-causes/syc-20353447